Llewxamris/PEA-framework/md/design.md

     information is pulled from a restricted, read-only version of Clara.
 That data is then saved inside our local database.
-This is to ensure backwards compatibility in case the data inside Clara changes in a way that would case issues such as old RAC self-assessments no longer reflecting reality.
+This is to ensure backwards compatibility in case the data inside Clara changes in a way that would cause issues such as old RAC self-assessments no longer reflecting reality.

 ## Physical Data Model
 A physical data model is a visual representation of a database.
 It contains